tpo/on/README.md

       ANSIBLE

-        If you want to reuse the host (and host group) definitions from ansible, do this:
+        If you want to reuse the host (and host group) definitions from ansible, insert this into ~/.on.config:

+            ansible=$( ansible --list-hosts all | tail -n +2 )

+        After that you can use the "ansible" group like this:

+            on ansible do ..

+        Alternatively you can filter hosts via ansible like this:

-            on $( ansible --list-hosts all ) do ..
+            on $( ansible --list-hosts web_servers | tail -n +2 ) do ...

-        That will list alle hosts known to ansible.
+        Where web_servers is some group you defined in the ansible inventory.
         With that method you can use all the power of ansible's host filtering.

     ENVIRONMENT
         Setting DEBUG will execute on with the -x bash flag set.